Dolly Varden (yacht): History

 The boat was built in 1872 at Whites Shipyard at Cowes on the Isle of Wight as an Itchen ferry design, and used initially as a fishing vessel in the Solent.
 She was later converted to a racing yacht by Richard Grant, the then secretary of the Royal Yacht Squadron, who won many races with the boat.

 In 1888 Dolly Varden was sold to Thomas Ratsey, the co-founder of Ratsey and Lapthorne, a very famous sail making company based in Cowes on the Isle of Wight.
 Thomas modified the hull in order to increase sail capacity and enable her to tack better.
 Following these modifications, the boat won almost every race in which it was entered.
-Ratsey also used Dolly Varden as a test rig to try out several new sail designs, including those for the Americas Cup.
+Ratsey also used Dolly Varden as a test rig to try out several new sail designs, including those for the America's Cup.

 King George V and Uffa Fox, who subsequently sailed with Prince Philip and taught Prince Charles to sail, were both guests aboard Dolly Varden.

-Fox referred to the boat as the “Queen of the Solent” and “probably the fastest boat of her length in the world” in spite of the fact that she was then 65 years old.
+Fox referred to the boat as the "Queen of the Solent" and "probably the fastest boat of her length in the world" in spite of the fact that she was then 65 years old.

 Ratsey lived aboard Dolly Varden in the summer of 1934 where King George V and Queen Mary visited him.
 Ratsey died a year later in 1935.
 His son Chris continued to race Dolly Varden up to the start of the Second World War when it was sold to Claire Lallow's Boatyard on the Isle of Wight.
 When the boatyard was destroyed by bombing, Dolly Varden was drafted into service as the family home until the end of the war.